seamapi/prefixed-api-key/README.md

 Seam-style API Keys have many advantages:

 - Double clicking the api key selects the entire api key
-- The alphabet is standard across languages thanks [to the base58 RFC](https://datatracker.ietf.org/doc/html/draft-msporny-base58) and it's usage in cryptocurrencies
+- The alphabet is standard across languages thanks [to the base58 RFC](https://datatracker.ietf.org/doc/html/draft-msporny-base58) and its usage in cryptocurrencies
 - They are shorter than hex and base32 api keys
 - They have prefixes [allowing secret scanning by github](https://docs.github.com/en/code-security/secret-scanning/about-secret-scanning)
 - They have a hashed component so the server doesn't need to store the api key (reducing attack surface)